-RE: Request for Certain Agency Records - Separation documents and information or cyber security training records for Hillary Clinton, Huma Abedin, Cheryl Mills Dear State Department FOIA Staff,
+RE: Request for Certain Agency Records - IT Training confirmation for Hillary Clinton

+Dear State Department FOIA Staff,

 On behalf of the Competitive Enterprise Institute (CEI), please consider this request pursuant to the Freedom of Information Act (FOIA), 5 U.S.C. § 552 et seq.
 CEI is a non-profit public policy institute organized under section 501(c)3 of the tax code and with research, investigative journalism and publication functions, as well as an active transparency initiative seeking public records relating to how policymakers use public resources, all of which include broad dissemination of public information obtained under open records and freedom of information laws.
-Please provide us within twenty working days1 copies of copies of all records as described below, and that are dated from January 1, 2009 through February 1, 2013, inclusive:
+Please provide us within twenty working days1 copies of copies of all records meeting the description below that are dated from January 1, 2009 through February 1, 2013, inclusive: